MarcThatcher/FLIN-implementation/README.md

 - por.txt - to show where this fails.

-## 4.6) Higher-order functions
+### 4.6) Higher-order functions
 --------------------------
 The `-hof` flag tells FLIN that one or more rules uses higher-order functions.
 These are then translated into INPLA rules utilising the special higher order constructor `i_lam` as described in the abstract.
-Similarly, terms using higher-order functions will be modified to nets including "i_app".
+Similarly, terms using higher-order functions will be modified to nets including `i_app`.

-As described in the abstract, these must be noted in rules with a leading "^" and are called by writing the function name followed by empty parentheses.
+As described in the abstract, these must be noted in rules with a leading `^` and are called by writing the function name followed by empty parentheses.

 For example, the rules for map: map([], ^f)    = []